Updated September 2019

 Funding Amount, Duration and Timing

 Funding is available to faculty having active NHAES projects that are awarded through the regular competitive review process.
-The preferred time for faculty to apply for postdoctoral scientist funding is when sufficient time remains in their approved research project; generally concurrent with a new or revised Hatch, Hatch-Multistate or McIntire-Stennis project proposal submission or the first year of their project to ensure at least two years remaining funded project duration to accommodate the (conventional) two-year postdoc.
+The preferred time for faculty to apply for GRA or postdoctoral scientists funding is when sufficient time remains in their approved research project; generally concurrent with a new or revised Hatch, Hatch-Multistate or McIntire-Stennis project proposal submission or the first year of their project to ensure at least two years remaining funded project duration to accommodate the (conventional) two-year GRA or postdoc.

-Postdoctoral scientists who are not U.S. citizens are eligible for this program.
-Noncitizens must have the proper documentation that allows them to work in the U.S. completed in order to be paid from NHAES federal funds.
-In this case the potential faculty sponsor should contact the UNH Office of International Students & Scholars (OISS) to ensure that all required preparations are completed.
-The OISS website is http://www.unh.edu/oiss/.
-Such individuals would presumably come as J-1 Exchange Visitors; see the tabs for Faculty/Staff and Departments on the OISS website.
-The OISS contact for exchange visitors including inquiries is John Deziel (see General Info tab/OISS Staff).
+Postdoctoral scientists and graduate students who are not U.S. citizens are eligible for this program.
+Noncitizens must have proper documentation allowing them to work in the United States to be paid from NHAES federal funds.
+Potential faculty sponsors should contact the UNH Office of International Students & Scholars (OISS) to ensure that all required preparations and documentation are completed.
+The OISS website is https://www.unh.edu/oiss/.
+Such individuals would presumably be J-1 Exchange Visitors; see the tabs for Faculty/Staff and Departments on the OISS website.

 - professional accomplishments

 - record of scholarly publications (last five years)

 - the supported GRA or postdoc’s proposed research role and activities

 - the supported GRA or postdoc’s research relevance to local/regional and national priorities

 - potential for individual and programmatic productivity and impacts